These gadgets got me through the worst hurricane of my life

 Obviously, all of these require battery power, and two devices helped me keep everything charged.

 I've got two Anker Prime batteries, each of which contains a massive 27,500mAh of reserve power.
-Not only is that capacity immense—roughly five phone batteries worth—but these chargers automatically select the most optimal charging speed for any device I connect to it.
-That even includes phones like the OnePlus 12 which use a mostly proprietary charging method, but this battery still charges the phone from zero to full in just over 30 minutes.
+Not only is that capacity immense—roughly five phone batteries worth—but these chargers automatically select the most optimal charging speed for any device I connect.
+That even includes phones like the OnePlus 12, which uses a mostly proprietary charging method.
+The Anker Prime still charges it from zero to full in just over 30 minutes.
 It's the best Anker power bank I have.

-The second is this handy Viture One dock for the Nintendo Switch or Steam Deck.
-It's a 10,000mAh bank, so while it's not quite as hefty as the Anker ones, it's specifically designed with gaming devices in mind and has kept things a little more fun during all the downtime.
+The second is the handy Viture One dock for the Nintendo Switch or Steam Deck.
+It's a 10,000mAh bank, so while it's not quite as hefty as the Anker Prime, it's specifically designed with gaming devices in mind and has kept things a little more fun during all the downtime.

 We also have a bird feeder with a smart home camera nested inside that charges with a solar panel mounted on our deck.
 While this charger has been great at keeping the camera powered infinitely, it doesn’t provide enough power to charge a phone or other more powerful device adequately.

-On the bright side, my solar-powered Ring lights around the house all work independently without needing any help, so we can still walk around the yard at night and have some semblance of security before we eventually get power back.
+On the bright side, my solar-powered Ring lights around the house work independently, so we can still walk around the yard at night and have some semblance of security before we eventually get power back.

 Survival power